Wesleyan-Media-Project/ad_tone/README.md

 ### Ad tone mention-based

-Mention-based (or reference-based) ad tone codes ads as 'Contrast' if both the candidate and their opponent are mentioned (either in text, or in image appearance), 'Promote' if only the candidate is mentioned, and 'Attack' if only the opponent is mentioned.
+Mention-based (or reference-based) results in ads coded as 'Contrast' if both the candidate and their opponent are mentioned in the ad (either in text, or in image appearance), 'Promote' if only the candidate is mentioned, and 'Attack' if only the opponent is mentioned.
 If no candidate is mentioned, the ad is coded as 'Support' (given that the basic purpose of an ad is to further the preferred candidate's electoral prospects).
 This variable is available for the candidate ads in the 1.4m dataset.

 ### Ad tone constructed

 The construction of ad tone is based on this flowchart.

 ![Diagram showing the process by which ad tone constructed is gotten](ad_tone_chart.png)